 Table of Contents

-Reasons to Use the Peso Sign
+Why Use the Peso Sign?

 Many websites use “PHP” to indicate the Philippine peso (for example, PHP 1,000).
-While most Filipinos know that it stands for Philippine pesos, it would be better if more people start using the official symbol.
+While most Filipinos know that it stands for Philippine pesos, it’s probably better if more people start using the official symbol.
+PHP could mean many things like the most popular programming language in the web.

 Copy and Paste the Peso Sign